-Rights To Privacy: While the College does not provide general directory services, it may (by law under special circumstances) release the following information about you: name, address, telephone number, date and place of birth, major field of study, class schedule, participation in officially recognized sports, height and weight of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school of attendance.
-If you do not wish such information to be released about your participation or status, you should notify in writing, the Office of Admissions and Records at the beginning of each semester or session of attendance.
+Rights To Privacy: While the College does not provide general directory services, it may (by law under special circumstances) release the following information about you: name, address, telephone number, date of birth, major field of study, participation in officially recognized sports, height and weight of members of athletic teams, dates of attendance, and degrees and awards received.
+If you do not wish such information to be released about your participation or status, you should notify the Office of Admissions and Records in writing.